Jacques Smalle: Return to the provincial legislature

 In May 2014, Smalle returned to the Limpopo Provincial Legislature as leader of the Democratic Alliance caucus.
 He currently sits on the committees on Agriculture, Public Accounts, Rules and Ethics, and Education in the provincial legislature.

 Smalle won re-election to a second term as Provincial Leader of the Limpopo Democratic Alliance in February 2015.
 In October 2017, he was re-elected for a third term as Provincial Leader.

 On 15 September 2018, National Democratic Alliance Leader Mmusi Maimane announced Smalle as the party's Limpopo Premier candidate for the 2019 election.

 In the 2019 election, the Democratic Alliance retained its position as the third-largest party in the provincial legislature, though the party did lose support to the Freedom Front Plus.

-DA national leadership
+Later political career

 Smalle was elected as the third deputy federal chairperson of the DA in 2020.
-He serves alongside Refiloe Nt'sekhe and Anton Bredell.
+He served alongside Refiloe Nt'sekhe and Anton Bredell.